Free Consultation / 24 Hours a Day - (614) 500-3836

 Understand what happens if you get an OVI while under 21 years old.
 Being charged with a DUI under 21 has severe consequences.
 For a free consult, call LHA: (614) 500-3836.

 In Ohio, if you are under the age of 21, arrested for a DUI, and asked to submit to a breath test, your legal limit is not the same as an adult.
 The legal breath test limit for anyone over the age of 21 is .08.
 The legal breath test limit for anyone under the age of 21 is .02, a significantly lower legal limit.
-If are under 21, submit to a breath test and blow above .02, you are likely to be charged with Operation of a Vehicle after Underage Consumption or OVUAC.
+If you are under 21, submit to a breath test, and blow above .02, you are likely to be charged with Operation of a Vehicle after Underage Consumption or OVUAC.

 Contact the highly skilled Columbus underage DUI lawyers at our firm at (614) 500-3836 if you’ve been charged with underage drinking and driving.

-Penalties for OVUAC
+Penalties for Underage OVI (OVUAC)

 Additional mandatory penalties for an OVUAC conviction include: